JacquesLucke/animation_nodes_manual/content/documentation/introduction/data/index.md

 the *Fixed Data Type* option and changing the type by pressing on the gear button.

+{{% notice note %}}

+Generic lists will not be automatically copied by Animation Nodes when using nodes that make modifications to the list.
+If you plan on using a Generic list output in multiple places, make sure that you manually copy lists as needed.

+{{% /notice %}}

 ## Scenes

 Certain data and properties in Blender are stored per scene and are